Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 -	Navigation menu always visible on tablet and desktop devices providing easily accessible navigation throughout the whole site.
 -	On mobile devices there is a collapsible navigation menu on all pages for easy navigation throughout the site.
 On the home page this is used in combination with call to action buttons to direct users to the relevant pages.
--	On all devices there is a contact us button at the bottom of each page as a call to action to get in touch with the business
+-	On all devices there is a contact us button at the bottom of each page as a call to action to get in touch with the business.

 3. As a user I want to learn about the background of the business so that I can feel assured using the site/business.